aspnetrun/run-aspnetcore/README.md

 ASP.NET Run is a general purpose starter kit application specially designed for new modern web applications.
 It uses already familiar tools and implements best practices around them to provide you a SOLID development experience.
 This repository focused on traditional Web Application Development with a single deployment.

 The goal for this boilerplate is to demonstrate some of the principles and patterns described in the [eBook](http://www.aspnetrun.com/Book).
+Also basic introduction of book and project structure exists on [wiki](https://github.com/aspnetrun/run-core/wiki).
-Also there is a sample project which is implemented this repository and build sample of eCommerce reference application, you can check this repo in this location : [run-core-sample](https://github.com/aspnetrun/run-core-sample)
+There is a sample project which is implemented this repository and build sample of eCommerce reference application, you can check this repo in this location : [run-core-sample](https://github.com/aspnetrun/run-core-sample)

 ASP.NET Run works with the latest ASP.NET Core & EF Core.